 The physical boundary for Vanderbilt University's GHG inventory includes the "core" 330 acres of Vanderbilt University property and encompasses academic, residential, research, and patient care buildings located within this area.
 Off-site buildings, such as satellite medical clinics and the One Hundred Oaks outpatient medical clinics and operations, are not included in this inventory.
 By including Vanderbilt's patient care facilities (which are typically excluded by other universities in their GHG emissions calculations), Vanderbilt's GHG inventory is unique and largely comprehensive.
-The core Vanderbilt campus contains over 230 buildings, comprising over 18 million gross square feet of space.
+The core Vanderbilt campus contains over 250 buildings, comprising over 18 million gross square feet of space, of which approximately 15 million gross square feet of space receive electricity, steam and chilled water from the main Vanderbilt utility grid and are included in the analysis in this report.